merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 The metagenomics workflow in 'References Mode' is slightly different from the previous workflows that we have discussed.
 It takes a [fasta.txt file](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/#fastatxt) describing the reference(s) to map against, turns each reference into a contigs database, does read recruitment from each of the samples in the [samples.txt file](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/#samplestxt) with [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml), and summarizes the read-mapping results into individual profile databases.

-Unfortunately, once again we have to treat the [Vineis et al.](https://doi.org/10.1128/mBio.01713-16) differently, because the workflow only works with paired-end reads and not with merged reads.
+Unfortunately, once again we have to treat the [Vineis et al.](https://doi.org/10.1128/mBio.01713-16) samples differently, because the workflow only works with paired-end reads and not with merged reads.
 So, when generating the input files for the workflow (in the `MISC/` folder), we leave out these samples:

 ```bash
 # fasta txt